-"Would you please count in reverse order.
-Start with the number "57" and end with the number "43".
-What number did I ask you to begin with?
-What number did I ask you to end with?
+"Would you please count backwards from the number "57" to the number "43".
+Keep your hands at your side and your feet together.
 Do you understand?
 Please begin."

-You must ascertain the suspect is familiar with the English alphabet prior to asking him to perform this maneuver.
-If the suspect is not familiar with the English alphabet ask him what grade of formal education he has completed, or if he is capable of either counting from "1" to "10" and then "10" to "1" or you may choose to have the suspect perform the later counting task.
+You must determine if the subject is familiar with the English alphabet prior to asking them to perform this maneuver.
+If the subject is not familiar with the English alphabet ask them what grade of formal education has been completed.

+If the subject is not able to recite the alphabet, determine if the subject is capable of either counting from "1" to "10" and then "10" to "1" or able to complete one of the other counting tasks.